FadiZahhar/NuxtTraining/readme.md

 ```
 # Setup our vuex store
-1. create a store in index.vue as following
+1. create a store in index.js as following
 ```
 // create a store
 export const state = () => ({